Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 Witch strategy — when to heal, when to kill, information advantage, and potion timing in Werewolf.

-One heal.
-One kill.
+One potion heals.
+One potion kills.
 Both single-use.
 No second chances.
 The Witch is a Villager-aligned role who learns the Werewolves' target each night and holds two potions that can completely reshape the game — if used at the right time.

 Role Card

-- Ability: Two single-use potions — a heal potion to save the Werewolves' victim, and a kill potion to eliminate any player
+• Ability: Two single-use potions — a healing potion to save the Werewolves' victim, and a death potion to eliminate any player

 How It Works

 Each night, the Game Master shows you who the Werewolves targeted.
-You then decide: do you spend your one-time heal potion to save that player, or do you hold it?
+You then decide: do you spend your one-time healing potion to save that player, or do you hold it?

-After the heal decision, you may use your one-time kill potion to eliminate any player (except yourself).
-The kill potion bypasses the Doctor's protection — no one can save your target.
+After the heal decision, you may use your one-time death potion to eliminate any player (except yourself).
+The death potion bypasses the Doctor's protection — no one can save your target.

 Both potions can be used on the same night, or on different nights, or never at all.
 Once a potion is used, it's gone for the rest of the game.
 The Game Master skips your turn entirely once both potions are spent.